georgi/shinmun/README.md

 Posts can be created by using the `shinmun` command inside your blog
 folder:

-    shinmun new 'The title of the post'
+    shinmun post 'The title of the post'

 Shinmun will then create a post file in the right place, for example in `posts/2008/9/the-title-of-the-post.md`.
 After creating you will